Meet Muzi, the South African Skater Kid Making Beats That'll Break Your Chest

 Nizogcwala got me a deal with BMG Chrysalis.
 It was a publishing deal in London.
 Once that deal happened, it gave me a bit of cash and I used that money.
 I decided to reinvest it into me.
-South Africa is so far away from the rest of the world, I did a bit of research and Berlin is like the Mecca for electronic music and I can just take a train to most of these neighbouring countries as well.
-It’s a bit central in that sense.
+South Africa is so far away from the rest of the world.
+I did a bit of research, and Berlin is like the Mecca for electronic music and I can just take a train to most of these neighboring countries as well.
+It's a bit central in that sense.
 Everything is like an hour or two hours away.

 Have you played many gigs there yet?

 I played Bestival on Nando's stage in the UK, which was really fucking cool.
 Also, they are doing this Nando's Music Exchange project which I'm involved in.
 They want to show that they're a South African company, so they went to South Africa, and I don't know how, but they found me and brought me over.
 Here in Berlin I've only played one gig.
 I've been using the time to work on my new EP.

 A lot has changed in your life since your last EP.
 What has changed in your music?

 I'm moving into a more confident place where I'm not trying to impress producers anymore.
 I'm still doing sound design but I've cut a whole lot of stuff down and left the essentials so that there's not a whole lot of random effects going to be like "Woah, did you hear that sound?"
 It's more just about the music now.
 Still have big drops, still have fucking break-your-chest, heavy bass shit, but I'm trying to reach a place where it's heavy music merged with soul.

 What was it like showing Stormzy, a British grime guy, around the sights of Durban?

 That was funny.
 It was a big culture shock for him.
 When I got him into a taxi and this guy was just playing gqom loud, and Stormzy was like "I can't take this."
 I totally understand.

 Have you guys worked on a song together?